-47b The ESV has "deceit".
+47b The ESV and LSV have "deceit".

 1:48 Nathanael saith unto him, Whence knowest thou me?
-Jesus answered and said unto him, Before that Philip called thee, when thou wast under the fig tree,^a I saw thee.^b
+Jesus answered and said unto him, Before that Philip called thee, when thou wast under the fig tree, a I saw thee.

 48a Nathaniel was sitting under the only tree Jesus ever cursed.
-That tree was a symbol of unconverted national Israel (Matthew 24:32,33).
+That tree was a symbol of unconverted national Israel (Matthew 24:32,33 "Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: So likewise ye, when ye shall see all these things, know that it is near, even at the doors.").
 It was the original universal symbol for a sinner trying to hide his sins behind self-righteousness, a sin both Nathanael and Israel suffered from.